+- Spouse

-- □ Child
+- Child

-- □ Sibling
+- Sibling

 - Parent

 - Grandparent

-- □ Mother/Father-in-laws
+- Mother/Father-in-laws

-The student must fill out a Clinical Make Up form the next school day after a missed clinical.
+- 3. The student must fill out a Clinical Make Up form the next school day after a missed clinical.
+All missed clinicals must be made up.
 This is time sensitive to ensure ability to schedule make up.